jaffotsa/RProgrammingDiplomatLeonJaffet/README.md

-# RProgrammingDiplomatUAEMLeonJaffet
+# Econometrics in R
 Hey!
-Here I'm going to share you what I've done for accomplish my R Programming Diplomat (Universidad Autónoma del Estado de Morelos - Autonomous University of the Morelos State).
+Here I'm going to share with you code in R to understand and apply Econometrics and Advanced Statistics

 Here you will learn how to apply in R: